Cost & Financial Aid

 Monthly Payment Plan through Tuition Management Services: The cost of the RN to B.S.
 Degree in Nursing Program can be paid in 6 or 12 monthly payments to Tuition Management Services (TMS), an outside third party.
 An approximate $60 carrying charge is due upon application.
 Equal monthly payments will be arranged for 6 or 12 months.
 Life insurance for the value of unpaid tuition is included in the plan.
 Payment is made to Tuition Management Services, who will automatically cancel tuition payments if the student fails to pay the first two payments.
 Additional information and details are provided upon request.
 Please call (717) 397-5190 for an application.

-Personal Funds: Students must pay for Semester One at the beginning of first semester and Semester Two at the beginning of second semester.
+Personal Funds: Students must pay for Term One at the beginning of the first term and Term Two at the beginning of the second term.
 EMU accepts credit card payments and electronic funds transfer through Tuition Management Systems (2-4% fee apply).
 Please visit www.afford.com or call 800-356-8329 for additional information.

 A combination of the above options may be used, if desired.
 A monthly finance charge of 1½ % will be added to student accounts with outstanding balances.
 Students receiving verified financial aid or employer assistance will be exempt from finance charges until eight weeks after the end of your program.
 A monthly statement of account will be mailed to you.